Pinta (ship): Detail

 Most of the commerce of the time was the coastal commerce of the Mediterranean, so it was better if ships did not draw much water.
 As it sailed, the fleet of Columbus consisted of Gallega (the Galician), which he changed to Santa María, La Pinta and La Niña.
-Of these the first two were about 130 tons.
-La Niña was much smaller, not more than 50 tons.
+Of these the first was about 100 tons, the second about 70 tons.
+La Niña was smaller, not more than 50 tons.
 One writer says that they were all without full decks, that is, that such decks as they had did not extend from stem to stern.
 Other authorities, however, speak as if La Niña only was an open vessel, and the two larger were decked.
 Columbus himself took command of Santa María, Martin Alonso Pinzon of La Pinta, and his brothers, Francis Martin and Vicente Yanez, of La Niña.
 The whole company in all three ships likely numbered 90 men (Santa Maria 40, La Nina 24, La Pinta 26) although some historians cite 120 men.